ColoredCow/laravel-audit/README.md

 ## Audit Facade

-1. Use AuditFacade to make a audit directly from the applications.
+1. Add AuditFacade in your app to make a audit directly from the applications.

 ```
 Audit::setAudit([